IsottaR/SFcoupling_IED_GSP/README.md

 Download the preprocessed data from Zenodo: TBC

+In the main.m script (line 21), change the path to the data.
 Run the script main.m to produce the analyses and the figures of the paper

-(Change the datapath to your own path where you downloaded the data)